Child Welfare and Foster Care Statistics

 Children in Foster Care

 Once children enter foster care, the goal is to either safely reunify them with their parents if the family concerns are resolved or secure another permanent family.
-A total of 407,493 children and youth were living in foster care in 2020, with one-third ages 1 to 5 and 7% babies, figures that have been steady for years.
-Consistent with the inequities described above, national data on children in foster care illustrate the disproportionate representation of Black and American Indian children, in particular.
+A total of 360,531 children and youth were living in foster care in 2023, almost 8,000 fewer than in 2022.
+Similar to previous years, 32% of these children are ages 1 to 5 and 7% are babies.
+As a population rate, infants are the most likely to be in foster care (6.4 per 1,000 in 2023), followed by kids ages 1 to 5 (6.0 per 1,000).
+Consistent with the inequities described above, national data on children in foster care illustrate the disproportionate representation of children of color.

-More than a third of foster children and youth experience more than two placements each year, meaning their living arrangements change at least twice a year.
-At the state level in 2020, this figure ranged from 24% to 49%.
+Nearly 40% of foster children and youth experience more than two placements each year, meaning their living arrangements change at least three times a year.
+At the state level in 2023, this figure ranged widely from 8% to 60%.
 Child welfare agencies are working to minimize these moves, as they are disruptive, stressful and often traumatizing.
 Stable relationships and home environments are critical for healthy child and youth development.

 Access all statistics on children in foster care, including data by state: